-Under CenterPoint Energy's revolving credit facility, a payment default on, or a non-payment default that permits acceleration of, any indebtedness for borrowed money and certain other specified types of obligations (including guarantees) exceeding \$75 million by us will cause a default.
-In addition, three outstanding series of CenterPoint Energy's senior notes, aggregating \$750 million in principal amount as of March 31, 2015, provide that a payment default by us in respect of, or an acceleration of, borrowed money and certain other specified types of obligations (including guarantees), in the aggregate principal amount of \$50 million, will cause a default.
-A default by CenterPoint Energy would not trigger a default under our debt instruments or revolving credit facility.
+Under our revolving credit facility, a payment default on, or a non-payment default that permits acceleration of, any indebtedness for borrowed money and certain other specified types of obligations (including guarantees) exceeding \$75 million by us or any of our significant subsidiaries will cause a default.
+In addition, three outstanding series of our senior notes, aggregating \$750 million in principal amount as of March 31, 2015, provide that a payment default by us, CERC Corp. or CenterPoint Houston in respect of, or an acceleration of, borrowed money and certain other specified types of obligations (including guarantees), in the aggregate principal amount of \$50 million, will cause a default.
+A default by CenterPoint Energy would not trigger a default under our subsidiaries' debt instruments or revolving credit facilities.